async-profiler/async-profiler/README.md

 ```
 The profiler cannot establish communication with the target JVM through UNIX domain socket.

-For the profiler to be able to access JVM, make sure
- 1. `/tmp` directory of Java process is physically the same directory as `/tmp` of your shell.
+Usually this happens in one of the following cases:
- 2. Attach socket `/tmp/.java_pidNNN` has not been deleted.
+ 1. Attach socket `/tmp/.java_pidNNN` has been deleted.
+It is a common
+ practice to clean `/tmp` automatically with some scheduled script.
+ Configure the cleanup software to exclude `.java_pid*` files from deletion.
+ How to check: run `lsof -p PID | grep java_pid`
+ If it lists a socket file, but the file does not exist, then this is exactly
+ the described problem.
- 3. JVM is not run with `-XX:+DisableAttachMechanism` option.
+ 2. JVM is started with `-XX:+DisableAttachMechanism` option.
+ 3. `/tmp` directory of Java process is not physically the same directory
+ as `/tmp` of your shell, because Java is running in a container or in
+ `chroot` environment. `jattach` attempts to solve this automatically,
+ but it might lack the required permissions to do so.
+ Check `strace build/jattach PID properties`
+ 4. JVM is busy and cannot reach a safepoint.
+For instance,
+ JVM is in the middle of long-running garbage collection.
+ How to check: run `kill -3 PID`.
+Healthy JVM process should print
+ a thread dump and heap info in its console.

 ```
 Failed to inject profiler into <pid>